aitechgenie/Memecoin-AI-Agent/CONTRUBUTION.md

-# JENNA - Open Source Contribution Guide
+# ELONA - Open Source Contribution Guide

-## About JENNA
+## About ELONA
-JENNA (Social Onchain Intelligence Agent) is an advanced AI system built for the Solana ecosystem, combining social intelligence with decentralized trading capabilities.
+ELONA (Social Onchain Intelligence Agent) is an advanced AI system built for the Solana ecosystem, combining social intelligence with decentralized trading capabilities.
 We welcome community contributions to help improve and evolve the project.
 # 🌟 Project Overview
 - AI Engine: Social intelligence and trading analysis
 - Trading System: Jupiter Protocol integration